• Skip to primary navigation

 I’ve made salmon a hundred different ways, but cutting it into bite-sized pieces completely changed the game for me.
 Not only does it cook faster, but everything bakes more evenly!
 That means no more dry edges or undercooked centers.
 Plus, those little cubes soak up every bit of that glossy honey glaze, which is exactly what you want.

 The honey glaze might just be my favorite part there.
 It has all the best flavors in one: sweet from the honey, savory from the soy sauce, and just a little kick from the chili sauce.
-It pairs perfectly with a simple side of rice and veggies.
+It pairs perfectly with a simple side of rice and veggies, or take it all the way and build it into a full sticky salmon rice bowl situation!
+A full dinner in less than 30 minutes?
+Yes, please!
 And if you love Asian-inspired flavors like these, I know you’ll love my ground chicken teriyaki bowls or my sticky pork meatballs, too!

 Honey Glazed Salmon Bites on rice in bowls